GoodnessObi/je-voyage/README.md

 * Allow the user to add hotel and/or flight data.
 * Multiple places to stay?
 Multiple flights?
 * Integrate the REST Countries API to pull in data for the country being visited.
-* Allow the user to remove the trip.
 * Use Local Storage to save the data so that when they close, then revisit the page, their information is still there.
 * Instead of just pulling a single day forecast, pull the forecast for multiple days.
-* Incorporate icons into forecast.
 * Allow user to Print their trip and/or export to PDF.
 * Allow the user to add a todo list and/or packing list for their trip.
 * Allow the user to add additional trips (this may take some heavy reworking, but is worth the challenge).